cockroachdb/docs/v20.2/show-databases.md

 ## Required privileges

-No [privileges](authorization.html#assign-privileges) are required to list the databases in the CockroachDB cluster.
+The user must be granted the SELECT [privilege](authorization.html#assign-privileges) to specific databases in order to list those databases in the CockroachDB cluster.

 ## Example